openmv/openmv-ide/README.md

 		This can either be the same SDCard you plan to use with your RPi for running OpenMV-IDE or can be a separate SDCard used only for the cross-compile process.

-    3. Boot and configure your RPi as needed for your monitor and expand the SDCard
+    3. Boot your RPi from the SDCard and configure your RPi as needed for your monitor and expand the SDCard

     4. Enable source code packages by editing the sources.list:
           ```
           $ cd /etc/apt
-          $ nano sources.list
+          $ sudo nano sources.list
           (Remove the comment on the "deb-src" lines and save the file)
           ```